IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The list of parent dataset field names for which the LDN Announce workflow step should send messages.
 See :doc:`/developers/workflows` for details.

-:AllowInvalidMetadataThroughAPI
+:AllowIncompleteMetadataThroughAPI
 +++++++++++++++++++++++++++++++

-When set to true, dataset with incomplete or invalid metadata can be submitted via API for later corrections.
+When set to true, dataset with incomplete metadata can be submitted via API for later corrections.
 It is set to "false" by default.
 See :ref:`create-dataverse-api` for details.

-:CanReviewInvalid
+:CanReviewIncomplete
 +++++++++++++++++++++++++++++++

-Determines if dataset submitted via API with invalid or incomplete metadata (for later corrections) can be submitted for review.
+Determines if dataset submitted via API with incomplete metadata (for later corrections) can be submitted for review.
 It is set to "false" by default.

 :ShowValidityFilter
 +++++++++++++++++++